Abu Tubar: Murder spree

 Al-Hadham usually began his crimes with a random phone call, either started by him or one of his assistants, usually when the victim was alone at home.
 The call consisted of a useless conversation, threats, and cursing towards the caller.
 After the phone call, there was a knock on the door, and once a person opened the door, the crime began.
-He usually brought a towel, iron rode, and a pistol into his crimes.
+He usually brought a towel, iron rod, and a pistol into his crimes.
 After he was done, he would loot the houses and take back the loot using the family's car, which he would leave in a random spot.

 Al-Hadham's first known murder was that of an unnamed Jewish person and his wife in Baghdad.
 He thought the household's family was wealthy but discovered that it was middle class.
 On 4 August 1973, he killed the retired police brigadier Bashir Ahmed al-Salman, alongside his family, while they were asleep on the rooftop of the house.
 Al-Hadham entered the house with his nephew Hussein by climbing the wall to the neighboring house and stayed in the garden of the house from one o'clock in the afternoon until two o'clock after midnight.
 From the neighbor's house, Hatem climbed the wall via the heater and then the cooling hole to the roof of the family's house.
 After the family was killed, the youngest being a 12-year-old named "Ahmed", their bodies were put into a bathtub and a bed.
 They transported the stolen goods in the victim's car to their house and then left the car near a hospital in Yarmouk.

 One of al-Hathom's most well-known murders was the killing of the family of Jean-Ernest Hakim and a man who was identified to be a merchant named Murad Rashid.
 The Jean-Ernest family lived in Karrada district, and in late September 1937, al-Hadham, side by side with Hussein, entered the house by taking advantage of the family's hospitality.
 When a woman in the house was suspicious of him, he hit her with an iron rod, then proceeded to kill their family with their equipment and loot their house.
 Although Hussein was injured in the event.
 One of the final murders committed by al-Hadham took place in the area of al-Nuairiyya on an unidentified barber.
 Al-Hadham looted gold, money, furniture, and carpets from the house and escaped in a car, which he then left in al-Sha'al area.
 Al-Hadham's family helped him in covering up his crimes.

 Ironically, during a widespread search of every Baghdadi household to find a person that matched the details of 'Abu Tubar', al-Hadham was among the many officials who were participating in the search.
 Which made co-workers doubt the discovery of 'Abu Tubar's identity when al-Hadham was captured and identified.